-The key is to find an investment app that you feel comfortable using, that you can meet the minimum investment requirement, and that invests in the type of real estate you are interested in.
+The key is to find an investment that you feel comfortable with, that you can meet the minimum investment requirement, and that invests in the type of real estate you are interested in.
 As a general rule, equity real estate investments offer greater growth potential, while debt investments offer higher income returns.

 Is Real Estate a Good Investment?

 Real estate is typically an investment that hedges against inflation and appreciates in value, with strong tax advantages and cash flow.
-But no investment comes with a guarantee — like the stock market, real estate can crash too, so there's always the need to diversify and ensure that you protect your real estate assets as much as possible.
+But no investment comes with a guarantee — like the stock market, real estate can crash too.
+Aim to diversify and ensure that you protect your real estate assets as much as possible.

-Real estate investment apps can help break the barrier real estate investing has always had through the years.
-Today, just about anyone can become a real estate investor, whether you own physical real estate or not.
+Real estate investment apps help break the barriers that real estate investing has historically imposed.
+Today, anyone can become a real estate investor, whether you own physical real estate or not.